sei-international/AFOLU-tool/docs/index.md

 **AFOLU-tool team**

 AFOLU-tool is a project of the Energy Modeling Program at the Stockholm Environment Institute (SEI).
 Key contributors include Charlotte Wagner, Chris Malley and Charlie Heaps.
-The project was started through an project funded by the [Agence Française de Développement](https://www.afd.fr/fr) (AFD).
+The tool development was started through an project funded by the [Agence Française de Développement](https://www.afd.fr/fr) (AFD).

 [Next]({{ '/model-description/' | relative_url }})